Breadcrumb

 C. Investigation Process

-An investigation is conducted by an investigator from the Chief Compliance Office’s Fact-Finding Unit or an external investigator.
+An investigation is conducted by an investigator from the Chief Compliance Office or an external investigator.
 The LDO may appoint someone to act as a Retaliation Complaint Officer (RCO), to oversee the investigation, or may themselves act as RCO.
 Similarly, the RCO may personally conduct the investigation or may delegate the fact-finding, in whole or in part, to an investigator (Section III(B)(4)).
 The investigation is a fact-finding process through which relevant evidence is collected and analyzed under the WPP and other applicable policies or laws.

 1. Investigation Procedures.
 An investigation under the WPP follows generally the same investigatory procedures as the Whistleblower Policy, which is referenced above in Section IV(F) of this procedure, with some important differences described below.[21]